numanair/nano-control-surface/How-to.md

 ### Setting the MIDI Channel

 Channel configuration is pretty straight forward.
-Set the number a the end of the line to the desired channel.
+Set the number at the end of the line to the desired channel.

 ## Compiling & Uploading